alexbarten/devguides/how_to_setup_a_python_project.md

 ## Introduction

 This document has been constructed for developers who want to start coding Python in a distributed project (with a Git server).
 It is aimed at enterprise developers, but anyone can obviously use this documentation.

 I wrote this document, because it took me quite some time to gather the information required to have a well functioning set up.
 Lots of introductions on the internet skip important steps or assume a lot of knowledge on the part of the reader, or are just incomplete or stale.
 At the same time a lot of developers ask questions about these steps, for instance on StackOverflow.

-I tried to address the flaws of other descriptions, for example how to set up a HTTPS-connection to GitHub.
+Consequently, I have tried to address the flaws of other descriptions, for example how to set up a HTTPS-connection to GitHub.
 Even GitHub's own documentation on this topic is both incomplete and flat out wrong.

+In this document I assume that you will use Visual Studio Code as your code editor.

 *Disclaimer: the current version is work in progress, and as such quite incomplete.
 This will change over time.*